 Cheney recommends four to eight glasses Gookinaid or Homebrew a day.

-- Oral Rehydation Solution – could the World Health Organization’s oral rehydration solution (which costs just pennies to make) be more effective than saline?
+- Oral Rehydation Solution – The World Health Organization’s oral rehydration solution costs just pennies to make.
+Could it be more effective than saline IV’?
 One researcher thinks it just may be.
-Find outhow to make it here.
+Find out how to make it here.

 - Salt/C Plus Protocol for Lyme Disease – a high salt/Vitamin C protocol the creators swear is effective for Lyme.
 A book is available.

-- NUUN – Some people have found NUUNv tablets helpful.
+- NUUN – Some people have found NUUN tablets helpful.

 - Gastrolyte – See comments below for patient who’s benefited greatly from Gastrolye.